jlevers/selling-partner-api/README.md

 The `download` method has four parameters:
 * `documentType` (string): The report type (or feed type of the feed result document being fetched).
 This is required if you want the document data parsed for you.
-* `preProcess` (bool): Whether to preprocess the document data.
+* `postProcess` (bool): Whether to postprocess the document data.
 If `true`, the document data will be parsed and formatted into a more usable format.
 If `false`, the raw document text will be returned.
 Defaults to `true`.
 * `encoding` (string): The encoding of the document data.
 Defaults to `UTF-8`.
 * `client` (`GuzzleHttp\Client`): An optional custom Guzzle client to use to download the document.